GaryNanTie/2025/README.md

 This curious nuance through shift in perspective finesses trying to conceptualize notions of best plausible explanation consistent with the data.
 Moreover, it has a cognitive interpretation for human abduction which employs analogy and heuristics.

 Sidebar:  Perhaps a constructive model of univalent foundations also needs to be structural rather than universal property driven?

+Abstract for the file 'Neural Network Abduction':
+For hypotheses whose effect is manifested by observations, abduction seeks to explain a given observation by finding a hypothesis whose effect is that observation.
+Abductive reasoning has a fibration semantics that can be implemented by neural networks; a step towards artificial general intelligence.